robseb/rsyocto/README.md

 * **Robin Sebastian**

-*rsYocto* was developed a year ago as an student project and fruther for my master thesis optimized.
+*rsYocto* Yocto was developed a year ago as a student project and further for my master thesis optimized.
-No companys were involved in this project.
-I‘m looking for an interesting job offer up to summer 2020 witch possibly connects my mentioned workfields.
+No companies were involved in this project.
+I ‘m looking for an interesting job offer up to summer 2020 witch possibly connects my mentioned work fields.